If you pay for childcare, how much does it cost you per month?

 Here's a rough guide to what you might be entitled to:

-In England, three and four year olds can get 570 hours of free early education or childcare per year.
-This will increase to 30 hours per week but that's currently being trialled in key locations around the country - and critics say it's an underfunded scheme and that some providers will be asking parents to contribute to the running costs of providing these 'free' places.
+In England, three and four year olds can get 570 hours of free early education or childcare per year at present.
+This will increase to 30 hours per week but that's currently being trialled in key locations around the country.

 In Scotland, three and four year olds can get 600 hours per year (roughly 16 hours per week) of early learning and childcare.